House Topples Into Sinkhole After Heavy Rains Overflow a Sewer

 ``The entire house tipped and just came down the hill and dissolved,″ fire battalion chief Frank Treanor said. ``It just disassembled.″

-A Pacific storm sweeping across the Northwest had dumped nearly 3 inches of rain on the city by 10 a.m.
+A Pacific storm sweeping across the Northwest had dumped more than 3 inches of rain on the city by 10 a.m.

 The drenching closed a major oceanfront thoroughfare in San Francisco, flooded underpasses and created at least four smaller sinkholes.
 High winds delayed flights at San Francisco International Airport.
 Pacific Gas & Electric Co. said some 13,000 people were without power in the area.